KBB Manufacturers and Installation Managers CLICK HERE

 They are also often necessary to give space to protruding handles.

-If a kitchen cabinet is too close to a wall it might mean the door can't open fully. - Check your walls using a spirit level.
+If a kitchen cabinet is too close to a wall it might mean the door can't open fully.

-If the wall is even and square they are a simple task of measuring and cutting. - If your wall is not level and flat, the filler piece must be "scribed" to fit to the wall’s shape.
+17. If your wall is not level and flat, the filler piece must be "scribed" to fit to the wall’s shape.

 To do this, you will need a filler piece, a measuring tape, a small block of wood about 3cm thick and a pencil.